 Formalism is a philosophy that judges a work based only on its content, without regard to the author’s life story, social context, and relationship with the audience.
 Contextualism is the opposite: it requires an understanding of these environmental factors and externalities.

 Robots thrive in a formalist world — AI algorithms are themselves formal systems (computer programs) that operate on formal systems (structured data).
 While these algorithms can define the what of creativity, they doesn’t say much about the why.
-A robot can recreate the shapes and colors of Picasso’s Guernica, but can they understand the commentary on the Spanish Civil War?
+A robot can recreate the shapes and colors of Picasso’s Guernica, but can they understand the horrors of war?
 Not anytime soon.

-But this begs the ultimate question: Can formalist systems encompass all matters of context, including human emotion, experience, and spirituality?
-This question gets at the heart of materialism.
-If all of human experience must arise from physical sources (neurons firing), then in the far future, it will be possible to reduce all of art, context included, to a big search problem.
+The ultimate materialist question: Can formalist systems encompass all matters of context, including human emotion, experience, and spirituality?
+If all of human experience must arise from physical sources (neurons firing), then sometime in the future it may be possible to reduce all of art, context included, to a big search problem.

 For now, human creators can still use some practical advice, following in the footsteps of developing AI.
 If you don’t know enough techniques and best practices yet, start simple and limit your search space artificially.
 Instead of a feature-length film, start with a 2-minute short.
 Next time, you can add to the heuristics you’ve successfully deployed.
 Maybe humans and robots aren’t so different after all.

-The War of Art tells creators to roll up their sleeves and get disciplined about producing work.
-The daily clock-in will always prune some part of the remaining search space, either by putting a piece in place or eliminating possibilities that don’t work.
+The War of Art mandates creators to roll up their sleeves and just keep producing work.
+The daily clock-in will always prune some part of the remaining search space, either by putting a piece in place or eliminating wrong possibilities.
 When a painter faces an empty canvas, or a writer turns to a blank page, or when a music producer opens Ableton, we can imagine the underlying back-and-forth process that narrows the field of possibilities from many, to fewer, and eventually to one.
 There is always a path forward.